TCP/IP Socket Programming in C# .Net For Coders & Students

-You will also learn how to resolve a hostname to IP Address using System.Net.DNS class.
+You will also learn how to resolve a hostname to an IP Address using System.Net.DNS class.
 You'll also implement various sanity checks using tryparse and try/catch.

 You don't need to learn C to work on this course.

-Socket Java, Python socket, UDP
+This course is related to Socket Java, Python socket, and UDP.